 The Federal Perkins Loan Program provides long-term, 5% interest loans to students with financial need.

-Under the program, loans are awarded through the financial aid office.
+Under the program, loans are awarded through the Office of Financial Assistance.
 The school acts as the lender, and the loan is made with government funds.
 Students will receive their loan through the school.
 When students have completed entry counseling for the Perkins loan and filled out the necessary paperwork, the funds will be credited to their account.
 A copy of the selection process used to determine eligibility is available upon request

 Repayment of the Perkins loans begins 9 months after a student withdraws or graduates.
 Interest is not charged on the Perkins loan while student is enrolled at least half-time.
 Student borrowers may be allowed up to 10 years to pay back the Perkins loan.